rezect/rezect/README.md

 - Interested in psychology, sociology and learning languages.

 ## 🚀 What I'm Working On
-- Developing a Python-based AI model for IT course recommendations
+- Developing System to Detect Churns Among Customers
-- My portfolio site, studying React
+- Learning and Revising Algorithms

 ## 🌱 Goals
 - Solve 100 problems on leetcode
-- Land my first job as a Data Analyst to gain industry experience
+- Land my first job as a Data Scientist to gain industry experience

 ## Languages and tools